 To provide a guideline for employees to act ethically and with an awareness of compliance, KDDI has established the KDDI Code of Conduct, and published it on our intranet to ensure employees are familiar with and act in accordance with it, making it available so that anyone can refer to it when dealing with doubts about their own judgement.

 The Company has also put in place the KDDI Group Business Ethics Committee to deliberate and make decisions on compliance related items.
 The KDDI Group Business Ethics Committee is headed by the vice chairman, representative director, and comprises committee members including directors and other people that the chairman appoints as necessary.
 The committee meets semi-annually to ascertain the situation at each company and support the establishment and reinforcement of compliance structures.
 The KDDI Group Business Ethics Committee is also in charge of matters related to the helpline, preventing corruption, and compliance infringement such as violation of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade.

 The KDDI Group Business Ethics Committee also formulates policies for educational activities and, in the event a compliance violation occurs, discloses information outside the Company and deliberates on measures to prevent recurrence.
 The status of the committee's activities is made available to all employees via the intranet.

-We established the Business Ethics Helpline in 2006 to serve as a contact point for all employees of KDDI, KDDI Group companies and business partners who have questions or concerns about business ethics and legal compliance.
-The helpline is available anytime and can receive reports through an internal or external contact point established in collaboration with external experts (Reports can be received by e-mail, phone call or letter, in multiple languages).
+We established the Business Ethics Helpline in 2006 to serve as a contact point for all employees of KDDI, KDDI Group companies and business partners who have questions or concerns about business ethics and legal compliance, including those associated with human rights issues.